 Emma Halnan first came to prominence as the woodwind category winner of BBC Young Musician 2010.
 In the grand final, she broadcast Reinecke’s flute concerto with the BBC National Orchestra of Wales live on BBC television and radio.
-Since then, she has gone on to perform at many of the major UK venues including Wigmore Hall, Cadogan Hall and St John’s Smith Square, as well as being broadcast on BBC Radio 2’s “Friday Night is Music Night” as soloist with the BBC Concert Orchestra.
-Emma has also appeared as concerto soloist with orchestras such as the European Union Chamber Orchestra, London Mozart Players, and the Welsh Sinfonia.
+Since then, she has gone on to perform at major venues worldwide; UK venues include Wigmore Hall, Cadogan Hall and St John’s Smith Square.
+She has performed live on BBC Radio 3’s “In Tune” on multiple occasions, as well as being broadcast on BBC Radio 2’s “Friday Night is Music Night” as soloist with the BBC Concert Orchestra.
+Emma has also appeared as concerto soloist with orchestras such as the London Mozart Players, European Union Chamber Orchestra and the Welsh Sinfonia.

-In recital, Emma has worked with pianist Daniel King Smith since 2008.
-Together, they have performed at venues including St.David’s Hall (Cardiff), St.Martin-in-the-Fields, Benslow Music Trust, The Guildhall (Bath International Music Festival), Fairfield Hall (Croydon) and the ‘La Côte’ International Flute Festival 2016 (Switzerland).
-Emma also works regularly with harpist Heather Wrighton and violist Joe Bronstein (the Aurora Trio); they have appeared at venues including Wigmore Hall, St. James’ Piccadilly and Norfolk & Norwich Festival.
-They held a prestigious Chamber Music Fellowship at the Royal Academy of Music for 2014 – 2016, and also work together as ‘Live Music Now’ artists.
+In recital, Emma has performed at venues including St. Martin-in-the-Fields, Hertfordshire Festival of Music, Gower Festival, Lake District Summer Music Festival, St. David’s Hall (Cardiff), and the “La Côte” International Flute Festival 2016 (Switzerland).
+Emma works regularly with harpist Heather Wrighton and violist Jordan Sian (the Aurora Trio); the trio recently released their debut album on EM Records.
+They held a prestigious Chamber Music Fellowship at the Royal Academy of Music for 2014-16, and have also worked together as Live Music Now artists.

 Emma holds both British and Irish passports.